 Height and Weight: 5’5″ and 95 pounds

-Distinguishing Characteristics: White Female, Brown hair, Brown eyes, Kimberly has a scar with a length of 2 inches on her abdomen from kidney surgery, her ears are both pierced and she was known to be right handed, she might use the nicknames “Kim” or “Kimboo”
+Distinguishing Characteristics: Caucasian Female, Brown hair, Brown eyes, Kimberly has a scar with a length of 2 inches on her abdomen from kidney surgery, her ears are both pierced and she was known to be right handed, she might use the nicknames “Kim” or “Kimboo”

 Clothing/Jewelry Description: A white t-shirt with a teddy bear design or Milk Duds images and red/black cows imported on the shirt, dark blue/black button fly jeans, white socks, black Keds sneakers, Kimberly was known to be wearing a black hair bow as well as a Swatch watch and some rings; one of these rings was gold ring with an aquamarine stone

 Details of Disappearance

 Kimberly Norwood was last seen in Hallsville, Texas on May 20th 1989.
 She was waking with three friends in the Caney Creek Estates subdivision at approximately 5:15 pm.
 The four children then went their separate ways and at this point, Kimberly was less than one mile away from her home at the time.
 She never made it back home and has never been seen or heard from since.

 Although Kimberly did have an argument with her mother over the phone with her mother before she vanished, investigators do not believe she left on her own accord.
 The argument occurred because Kimberly wanted to have a friend stay the night at her home but her mom said no because she and her father were both tired and did not want it occurring.

 Both of Kimberly’s parents, Janice and Bobby Norwood, believe she was abducted by someone who lived in the area.
 They theorize that it’s unlikely someone non native to the area had taken her because the area she lived in at the time was densely wooded and rural and it would be easy for a person to get lost.